thomasmeeus/chef-htpc/README.md

 * Install LibCEC
 * Install XBMC
 * Install and configure Sabnzbd
+* Install and configure Couchpotato
+* Install and configure Sickbeard
 * Install and configure Nginx to reverse proxy

 How To